3 Vietnamese Street Food Dishes Not to Miss

 Bún bò Huế is a specialty from central Vietnam, more specifically the city of Huế, the old imperial capital of the country.

-The name is derived from the fact that the noodle is bún, a common rice noodle in Vietnam, and that the primary meat is beef, or in Vietnamese.
 Like most Vietnamese dishes, bún bò Huế is very healthy, as it is mostly noodles and vegetables, and not a lot of beef.
 In fact, I don’t typically eat beef, but I make an exception for bún bò Huế!

 Bún bò Huế is cooked with a hint of lemongrass, which is one of the most amazing tastes in the Vietnamese food canon, giving it a bit of a kick of exotic flavoring.
 If you are feeling truly adventurous, try adding a small amount of shrimp paste, a purple sauce that gives bún bò Huế its incredibly unique flavor.